the-events-calendar/tribe-common/readme.txt

 = [4.8.2] TBD =

 * Fix - Make sure assets are injected before is too late
+* Fix - Fix an issue where feature detection of async-process support would fire too many requests [118876]

 = [4.8.1] 2018-12-05 =